Understanding the Powers and Responsibilities of Bail Bond Agents

 Bail bond agents in Minnesota have tremendous ability (and duty) to guarantee that the law is followed.
 They serve as intermediaries between you (the defendant) and the courts.

 Bail bond enforcers are necessary for numerous reasons.
-This post discusses their job and unique authority, which includes bail bond arrest capabilities.
+This post discusses their job and their unique authority, which includes bail-bond arrest capabilities.

 Role of Bail Bond Agents